hessu/arduino-powermunin/README.md

 -----------------------------------------

 1. Install a single phototransistor (i used Osram SFH 300) to an IO pin of the Arduino.
-Used pins defined in the arduino source code.
+Used pins are defined in the arduino source code.
+   Connect the short lead (collector) to the IO pin and the long lead (emitter) to a ground pin of the Arduino.
+When using multiple sensors, tie all emitters to the same ground pin.
 2. Tape the phototransistor tightly in front of the red blinking led of the electricity meter.
+It's a bit unsensitive, so make sure the led and the phototransistor are aligned to point directly at each other.
+If the meter is in a well-luminated place instead of a dark closet like mine, put black tape on the back of the transistor so that the light from the outside does not interfere.
 3. Install the blinkcount Arduino code (found in the blinkcount subdirectory) on the Arduino.
 4. Observe accumulated counters printed on the USB serial port.